 International Workshop on

-The Center for Human-Engaged Computing (CHEC) has organized an international workshop on Human-Engaged Computing (IWHEC 2019).
+The Center for Human-Engaged Computing (CHEC) will organize an international workshop on Human-Engaged Computing (IWHEC 2019).
 The workshop will be held at Kochi University of Technology in Japan on January 12th, 2019.

 Abstract: HCI is not just interface or interaction between human and computer.
 It is sharing roles between human and computer since its origin.
 In this talk, I will describe how role-sharing between human and computer was, is, and will be by showing examples especially from collaborative work in the physical world.